How Chuck Berry Sabotaged Bruce Springsteen at Rock Hall Opening

-The former backed up the latter in the '70s, as the Boss once recalled -- an experience that challenged the young musician’s ability to think on his feet.
+The former backed up the latter in the '70s, as the Springsteen once recalled – an experience that challenged the young musician’s ability to think on his feet.
 “About five minutes before the show was timed to start, the backdoor opens and he comes in.
 He’s by himself.
 He’s got a guitar case, and that was it,” Springsteen said. “[I said] ‘Chuck, what songs are we going to do?’
 He says, ‘Well, we’re going to do some Chuck Berry songs.’
 That was all he said!”

-Two decades later, when Springsteen and the E Street Band backed up Berry at the Concert for the Rock and Roll Hall of Fame on Sept.
-2, 1995, things hadn’t changed much.
-The show-opening performance of “Johnny B. Goode” felt a little wobbly, something underscored by the somewhat bemused looks cameras caught the bandmates giving each other.
+Two decades later, when Springsteen and the E Street Band backed up Berry on Sept.
+2, 1995 at the Concert for the Rock & Roll Hall of Fame, things hadn’t changed much.
+The show-opening performance of “Johnny B. Goode” felt a little wobbly, something underscored by the somewhat bemused looks cameras caught bandmates giving each other.

 “Somehow, a minute or two in, he like … shifts the song in gears and a key without talking to us,” Lofgren says.
-“Now, we all … okay, we’re pros, right?
+“Now, we all – okay, we’re pros, right?
 So, we’re all liketrying not to make a train wreck, and it’s tricky.
 Okay, what key is he in?
 Let’s start playing there.”

 Berry continued shifting keys — four or five times, the guitarist reckons — for reasons Lofgren can only surmise were “to mess with us.
 I can’t imagine why else this happened.
-We’re all looking around at each other, the cast of characters and the backup band; these are pros, decades in.
+We’re all looking around at each other, the cast of characters and the backup band.
+These are pros, decades in.
 We are making these horrible sounds, collectively, in front of a stadium, sold out.
 We’re looking at each other like, ‘This can’t be happening, right?
 We’re not creating this thing we’re listening to.
 Yes, we are.’”

 Just when he thought things couldn’t get worse, they did.
-“At the height of it, when no one has any idea how to fix this, Chuck looks at us all and starts … looking at us, duck walking off the stage, away from us,” Lofgren says.
+“At the height of it, when no one has any idea how to fix this, Chuck looks at us all and starts looking at us, duck walking off the stage, away from us,” Lofgren says.
 “He leaves the stage, leaves us all out there playing in six different keys with no band leader, gets in the car and drives away.
-Now if that’s not rock 'n' roll … and, I love Chuck Berry, but man … ”
+Now if that’s not rock 'n' roll – and, I love Chuck Berry, but man … ”